 Remove a change note in Whitehall

-have multiple editorial remarks and they are visible only in the Whitehall
+have multiple editorial remarks and they are visible only in Whitehall

 Admin.
-On the hand, an Edition in the Publishing API can only have one
+However, an Edition in the Publishing API can only have one

 from all versions of the edition and presents them to the Content Store.